stubma/glwater/README.md

-# glwater
+What is it?
+===

-a learning project of glsl water effect
+a self-learning project of glsl water effect, that's all.